 Pesticide residues are the measurable amounts of active substances – chemicals used to protect plants against disease and pests – and the related metabolites or degradation products that can be found on harvested crops or in foods of animal origin.

-The latest data – collected in 2019 – show that 96.1% of the overall 96,302 samples analysed fell below the maximum residue level (MRL), 3.9% exceeded this level, of which 2.3% were non-compliant i.e. samples exceeding the MRL after taking account of the measurement uncertainty.
-For the subset of 12,579 samples analysed as part of the EU-coordinated control programme (see question 5), 2% exceeded the MRL and 1% were non-compliant. .
+The latest data – collected in 2021 – show that 96.1% of the overall 87,863 samples analysed fell below the maximum residue level (MRL), 3.9% exceeded this level, of which 2.5% were non-compliant i.e. samples exceeding the MRL after taking account of the measurement uncertainty.
+For the subset of 13,845 samples analysed as part of the EU-coordinated control programme (see question 6), 2.1% exceeded the MRL and 1.3% were non-compliant.
+Excluding grapefruits, the average MRL exceedance rate was 1.4% in 2021, the same as in 2018 – when the same selection of products was sampled.
+In 2021, Member States drew attention to the higher presence of pesticides residues in grapefruits imported from outside the EU and in the same year the European Commission increased border controls.

 The report contains two data sets: